 I am not disputing that there are situations where this capacity is far from evident.
 Psychosis or madness or extreme states of consciousness are different terms to describe these situations.
 And delusional beliefs, paranoia and hallucinations are real and deeply challenging to both experience and manage.
 Sometimes they are dangerous.
 It is possible that in these situations the capacity for forming and operating meaning-making frameworks, and the undisturbed ground upon which one needs to stand to operate those frameworks, may all have been lost.

-What I am calling attention to is that those who are working to support someone around their mental well-being may need to intentionally operate a much more keen awareness of the nature and appropriate boundaries of their power as they attempt to do so.
+What I am calling attention to is that those who are working to support someone around their mental well-being need to intentionally operate a keen awareness of the nature and appropriate boundaries of their power as they attempt to do so.

 One of the things intrinsic to the idea of a framework is that all frameworks have boundaries.
 They are also constructed out of something.
 Language is a very common component of frameworks of meaning-making.
 This is why language is passionately contested territory between psychiatric survivors and psychiatrists.
 Psychiatric frameworks for understanding unusual and sometimes dangerous mental states now dominate in most cultures.
 The cultural dominance of these frameworks is a form of power.
 At the root of this exercise of power, through the cultural prevalence of medical and psychiatric frameworks of understanding mental health, is the role society has granted to psychiatrists to decide which of our experiences are “real”.
 This is a formidable role and power that needs to be operated with great care and intention.